nauman07/Technical-Task1-Assignment-For-Institute-of-Biomedical-Informatics-BI-K-Uniklinik-Koln/README.md

     * Weight: lb → kg, assumed kg for unitless numeric

     * Implausible values (height not in 30–272 cm, weight not in 2–635 kg) → set NULL
+    * For both height and unitless values are checked under the normal range for different units, and then decided to be treated as which unit.

 * Dates